-- What is the National Suicide Prevention Lifeline (NSPL) and does 988 replace it?
+- What is the National Suicide Prevention Lifeline (NSPL) and does the 988 Suicide & Crisis Lifeline replace it?

 NSPL is a national network of local, independent, and state-funded crisis centers.
 They are equipped to respond and help people in emotional distress or experiencing thoughts of suicide.

-988 does not replace the NSPL phone number but provides another, easier way for people to reach more crisis centers.
-You can call either 988 or 1-800-273-TALK (8255) to be connected.
+The 988 Suicide & Crisis Lifeline does not replace the ten-digit NSPL phone number but provides another, easier way for people to reach more crisis centers.
+You can contact either the 988 Lifeline or call 1-800-273-TALK (8255) to be connected.

 - What happens when I call 988?

-When calling 988, callers first hear a greeting message while their call is routed to the local NSPL network crisis center (based on the caller’s area code).
-A trained crisis counselor answers the phone, listens to the caller, understands how their problem is affecting them, provides support, and shares resources if needed.
-If the local crisis center is unable to take the call, the caller is automatically routed to a national backup crisis center.
-The NSPL provides live crisis center phone services in English and Spanish and uses Language Line Solutions to provide translation services in over 250 additional languages for people who call 988.
+When you call 988, you’ll hear an automated greeting message that features additional options (option 1 for the Veterans Crisis Line, option 2 for the Spanish Line, and option 4 for the Native and Strong Lifeline).
+You can remain on the line so your call will be routed to a local 988 Lifeline crisis center (based on your area code).
+A trained crisis counselor will answer the phone.
+This person will listen to you, work to understand what you’re experiencing, provide support, and collaborate with you on ways to feel better and connect you with any needed help or resources.
+If the local crisis center is unable to take the call, you’ll be automatically routed to a national backup crisis center.
+Live 988 Lifeline services are available in English and Spanish and use Language Line Solutions to provide translation services in over 250 additional languages for people who call 988.

-For more information about call routing, see this 988 infographic.
+For more information about how a 988 Lifeline call is routed, see this infographic.

 - How is 988 different than 911?

-988 was established to improve access to crisis services in a way that meets our country’s growing suicide and mental health-related crisis care needs.
-988 will provide easier access to the NSPL network and related crisis resources, which are distinct from the public safety purposes of 911.
+- The 988 Lifeline was established to improve access to crisis services in a way that meets our country’s growing suicide and mental health-related crisis care needs.
+The 988 number provides easier access to the NSPL network of crisis centers and crisis resources, which are distinct from the public safety purposes of 911.
 911’s focus is on dispatching Emergency Medical Services (EMS), fire, and police as needed.

 - If I call 988, will first responders, like the police or EMS, be automatically dispatched?

-The vast majority of those seeking help from 988 do not require any additional interventions at that moment.
-Currently, fewer than two percent of NSPL calls require emergency services, like 911.
-While some safety and health issues may warrant a response from law enforcement and/or EMS (namely when a suicide attempt is in progress), the 988 coordinated response is intended to promote stabilization and care in the least restrictive manner.
+The vast majority of those seeking help from the 988 Lifeline do not require any additional interventions at that moment.
+Currently, fewer than two percent of 988 calls, texts, and chats require emergency services, like 911.
+While some safety and health issues may warrant a response from law enforcement and/or EMS (like when a suicide attempt is in progress), the 988 Lifeline coordinated response is intended to promote stabilization and care in the least restrictive manner.